Register a virtual machine and view performance data

 - On the DPA homepage, click the Action menu to the right of the database instance name.

 - Select Link to Virtual Machine.

-- Select the virtual machine and click Link.
+On the Link Database Instance to Virtual Machine page, select the virtual machine and click Link.

 Click Yes at the confirmation message, and then click OK.

 The database instance is listed under Running in a VM, and the VM icon is displayed in the Type column.

 After you register a VM, you can view recent performance data immediately.
 DPA must gather data for a few days before it shows performance trends and baselines.